Wednesday, 30 September 2020

 SINGABOUT Edited And produced by John Meredith & Alan Scott.

-Folk Songs of Australia and the men and women who sang them - Celebrating the centenary of John Meredith's birth - Part 1
+Folk Songs of Australia and the men and women who sang them - Celebrating the centenary of John Meredith's birth.
+Script - Part 1

 Click images for larger size.